TapWithUs/tap-android-sdk/README.md

 Registering TapListener
 =======================
-`com.tapwithus.sdk.TapListener` is an interface, describing the various data you can retrieve from `TapSdk`.
+`com.tapwithus.sdk.TapListener` is an interface, describing the various callbacks you can get back from `TapSdk`.

 ```Java
 public interface TapListener {